welbornprod/phonewords/README.md

     - Compiler plugins are unstable at the moment, so this means you must build using a *nightly* rust version.

-Running `cargo build --release` is enough to grab all of the dependencies.
+Running `make` is enough to grab all of the dependencies.

 Build Instructions:
 -------------------